NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 On the contrary, you have to say I would like to.

 I would like instead of I want.
-Indeed, I want gives the impression that you are giving an order to someone and therefore that you are a bit aggressive, you order: I want.
+Indeed, je veux (I want) gives the impression that you're giving someone an order, and therefore that you're being a little aggressive: you're ordering: je veux (I want).

-Whereas if you say I would like to, it's a much more polite, much softer way of speaking.
+Whereas if you say I'd like to, it's a much more polite, much gentler way of speaking.

-It gives the impression that you want something, that it is a wish.
+It gives the impression that you want something, that it's a wish.

 The person you are talking to has more choice.

-And by the way, I don't know if you agree with me, but in general, when we ask someone nicely for something, they are more likely to be nice to us in return.
+And by the way, I don't know if you agree with me, but in general, when we ask someone nicely for something, they're more likely to be nice to us in return.

 When you are in a café, for example, don't say I want a Coke to the waiter.
 But say I'd like a Coke.